4dlt/defectdojo-uploader/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive license that allows for:
-- Commercial use
-- Modification
-- Distribution
-- Private use

-The only requirement is that the license and copyright notice be included in all copies or substantial portions of the software.

 ## Support

 For issues and questions: